AxiomAlive/imbaml/README.md

 2. Installation of requirements for each specific AutoML.

 ### Usage example
+Only Linux support has been tested.
+Support for Windows and MacOS is not confirmed, and you may run into bugs or a suboptimal experience.

 To run a [benchmark](https://imbalanced-learn.org/stable/references/generated/imblearn.datasets.fetch_datasets.html#imblearn.datasets.fetch_datasets) just type in the terminal:
 ```